MatthewJA/Coffeequate/README.md

 Coffeequate
 ===========

-Computer algebra system for JavaScript.
-Uses require.js.
+A computer algebra system for JavaScript.

 ## Installation
 Include Coffeequate with an AMD loader.
 It provides a `coffeequate` object, with a `parse` object, an `Equation` object, and some exposed `tree` code.
+Later versions of Coffeequate may be released as standalone JavaScript files that do not require an AMD loader.

 ## Use
-Either make nodes directly:

-    expression = new coffeequate.tree.operators.Add(
-        new coffeequate.tree.operators.Pow(a, 2),
-        new coffeequate.tree.operators.Pow(b, 2),
-        new coffeequate.tree.operators.Mul(
-            -1,
-            new coffeequate.tree.operators.Pow(c, 2)
-        )
-    )

-Or make nodes with the parse functions:
+Make expressions with the parse method `stringToExpression`:

     expression = coffeequate.parse.stringToExpression("a**2 + b**2 + -1*c**2")

-Or make Equations, which are composed of nodes:
+Or make *Equations* directly:

     equation = new coffeequate.Equation("x", "y + z")
     equation = new coffeequate.Equation("x = y + z")